LayerManager/layman/doc/rest.md

     - NOT_AVAILABLE: source is not available, e.g. because publishing process failed
   - *error*: If status is FAILURE, this may contain error object.
 - **wfs**
   - *url*: String.
 URL of WFS endpoint.
-It points to WFS endpoint of user's workspace.
+It points to WFS endpoint of GeoServer user workspace.
   - *status*: Status information about GeoServer import and availability of WFS feature type.
 See [GET Layer](#get-layer) **wms** property for meaning.
   - *error*: If status is FAILURE, this may contain error object.
 - **thumbnail**